 Just last week, Nivea was forced to pull their “White is Purity” ad.
 Observing the crisis that recently befell United Airlines, Shareen Pathak at Digiday remarked, “For United, like most brands operating today, [mitigating the crisis] means an internal reshuffle: Bring your policy, counsel and marketing teams into one place.
 If not, you’ll have an existential crisis to show for it.
 And as we know, brands don’t exactly operate in a nimble way.
 Neither are employees always incentivized to collaborate.”
 The deep and fundamental transformation happening to brands extends to all a brand’s internal organizations.

-A culture of outrage has changed the rules for brands.
 While it’s relatively easy to pull an ad campaign (even costs associated with Pepsi’s controversial campaign wouldn’t show as more than a rounding error on quarterly earnings), several percentage points on the stock price is harder to explain away.
 Nell Minnow, Vice-Chair of Corporate Governance at ValueEdge advisors, thinks companies, which are particularly vulnerable to social controversies, should outline such risks and response strategies in financial filings.
 “They need to let their investors know that they’re prepared to deal with it promptly and effectively to prevent a material deterioration of the stock price.
 It’s very much like cyberattacks — it’s a relatively recent phenomenon that every company has to be prepared to deal with.”

 Brands are built and managed by people, therefore human error is always a possibility.
 Thankfully, there are ways for brands to mitigate gaffes and outrage; here are four of them.